Maxime5G/EvoScope/README.md

 ### Epics and epocs

 You can try epics and epocs on a test tree provided in TestData.
-The tree contains three WC pairs (see our paper: Behdenna, Godfroid et al., 2021, BioRxiv) for which the tests should show three significant associations.
+The tree contains three WC pairs (see the [epocs paper](https://doi.org/10.1093/sysbio/syab092) for more details on the data set) for which the tests should show two significant associations.

 ```
 ./epics -O WCPairEpics -T 0.05 -I "AB682439" TestData/ThreeWCPairsOutput_ACR_tree.nwk